 2. Be Concise

-3. Professional Summary To An Effective Technical Resume
+3. Professional Summary of an Effective Technical Resume

-A professional summary is the first thing that a hiring manager will notice in your resume.
-This short paragraph essentially summarizes your progression, highlighting workplace achievements and other skills.
-Recruiters are looking to hire a dedicated team with proven accomplishments, and including it in a professional summary is a great tactic to grab their attention right away.
+A professional summary is the first thing a hiring manager will notice in your resume.
+This short paragraph summarizes your progression, highlighting workplace achievements and other skills.
+Recruiters are looking to hire a dedicated team with proven accomplishments, and including it in a professional summary is a great tactic to grab their attention immediately.

 4. Make it Relevant to the Role